Variational Inference as an alternative to MCMC for parameter estimation and model selection: Variational Inference

 The expected value of the log evidence with respect to the variational posterior is the log evidence term itself, and is independent of the variational distribution.
-Hence, minimizing the $\mathrm{KL}$ divergence term is equivalent to minimizing the second and third terms in \eqref{eq:KLDiv2}.
+Hence, minimizing the $\mathrm{KL}$ divergence term is equivalent to minimizing the second and third terms in Eq.~\eqref{eq:KLDiv2}.
 Equivalently, one could estimate the variational posterior by maximizing the variational lower bound (also known as evidence lower bound or ELBO~\citep{blei2017variational}) with respect to $q(\theta)$.

-ELBO can be viewed as a lower bound to the evidence term by re-arranging terms in \eqref{eq:KLDiv2}.
+ELBO can be viewed as a lower bound to the evidence term by re-arranging the terms in Eq.~\eqref{eq:KLDiv2}. {

-The KL divergence between any two distributions is a non-negative quantity and hence, $\log p(\textbf{D}) \geq \mathrm{ELBO}(q(\theta))$.
-Again, we can see that as the evidence term is independent of the variational distribution, maximizing ELBO will results in minimizing the KL divergence between the variational posterior and the actual posterior.
-Expanding the joint likelihood in \eqref{eq:ELBO1}, the variational lower bound can be rewritten as:
+} The KL divergence between any two distributions is a non-negative quantity and hence, $\log p(\textbf{D}) \geq \mathrm{ELBO}(q(\theta))$.
+Again, we can see that as the evidence term is independent of the variational distribution, maximizing ELBO will result in minimizing the KL divergence between the variational posterior and the actual posterior.